wenyinggao/Poster/README.md

 ## 8. Function URL
 - In Lambda -> Functions -> <your_function> -> Configuration -> Function URL, you can create a URL.
 If you choose AWS_IAM, Only authenticated IAM users and roles can make requests to the function URL.
 If you choose NONE for Auth type.
 It will be a public URL which everyone is able to send and receive data.

+## 9. Lambda File Process
+### 9.1 IAM role policy
+- Look for your lambda function role, It locates at <your_function> -> Configuraion -> Permissions -> Role name
+- Click the Role name, add required permission for it.
+It should have S3 input and output permission (I used AmazonS3FullAccess)

+- Create two S3 buckets, one for input and one for output.
+The whole process should be input file -> input bucket -> lambda function -> output bucket -> output file

+### 9.1.1 S3 bucket
+- you need to set up 2 buckets.
+One for input and one for output
+- Create a bucket e.g. inputbucket.
+Go to inputbucket -> Properties -> Event notifications -> Create event notifications.
+Under Object creation, mark Put(s3:ObjectCreated:Put) and at bottom, choose the lambda function you want to pass the file to.
+- Create another bucket e.g. outputbucket.
+Nothing more you need to to except let the lambda function save the result file to it and download result from this bucket

+### 9.2 Lambda function setup
+- setup your lambda function, make sure it can receive the file from your S3 bucket and save the result to another bucket